JohnDorsey/PyCellEliminationRun/readme.md

     Testing.test()

   The printed output should include "test passed." after *most* of the tests, and the reported time taken should ideally be under a minute.
+The saving rate should never be negative.

   compress the demo file "samples/moo8bmono44100.txt":